-- The new, low-cost Wesley Inn across the street from the hospital provides convenient housing for out-of-town patients and families.
+- The Wesley Inn across the street from the hospital provides convenient housing for out-of-town patients and families

-- The Center for Wound Healing and Hyperbaric Medicine at Wesley treats hard-to-heal wounds resulting from surgery or radiation.
+- The Center for Wound Healing and Hyperbaric Medicine at Wesley treats hard-to-heal wound resulting from surgery or radiation.

-- Care coordinators provide support, discharge planning, and referrals to support groups and other services.
+- Case managers provide support, discharge planning and referrals to support groups and other services.

 - Cancer patients are seen in Wesley’s gynecological, medical, surgical and pediatric outpatient clinics.

-- Rehabilitation services include physical, occupational, speech/language pathology, and audiology therapy.
+- Rehabilitation service includes physical, occupational, speech/language pathology and audiology therapy.